Some customers are surprised to hear that many aspects of soft furnishings are hand sewn — here are some top tips to help the process go smoothly.

 When working with fabrics and making soft furnishings there are various points where it’s important to hold layers still, keep trims in place or secure folds before stitching.
 The obvious thing would be to use pins - but sometimes this can be time consuming for large areas, or you might not want to pierce delicate or blackout fabrics.
-There are various options available, as shared by forum members.
+There are various options available:

 In a previous Tip we outlined how to use double-sided sticky tape (DST) when making joins in blackout bonded interlining.
 Once you have some tape in your workroom, there are various other jobs it is good for.
 It’s also worth mentioning that there are various strengths of tape.